Passer au contenu principal

 Tablets, chewable tablets, soluble and effervescent tablets and oral liquid

 Calcium is a naturally occurring substance which is important for healthy, strong bones.
 Our bodies usually get sufficient calcium from what we eat.
 Good sources of calcium in food are milk, hard cheese (such as cheddar or Edam), yoghurt, bread, calcium-fortified soya milk, and some vegetables (spinach and watercress).
-Sometimes though, our bodies need more calcium than normal - for example, in childhood and during pregnancy or whilst breastfeeding.
+Sometimes though, our bodies need more calcium than normal - for example, in childhood and during la grossesse or whilst l'allaitement.
 Also, as we become older our bodies may not absorb as much calcium as they once did.
 When there is not enough calcium in our diet for our body's needs then a calcium supplement may be useful.

 Calcium supplements are also taken alongside other medicines for preventing or treating 'thinning' of the bones (osteoporosis).
 In this case calcium is often combined with vitamin D in chewable or effervescent tablets.
 More information about this can be found in the separate medicine leaflet called Calcium with colecalciferol.